2 Understanding Data in Accounting

 Step-by-step instructions.

 Step 2.
-Click on the ShippedDate column header to select the entire column.
-Use Excel’s Find and Select feature (Ctrl+F on Windows, Cmd+F on Mac) to search for blank cells, or use the filter dropdown to look for blanks.
-Count the number of orders that have no ShippedDate value.
-These missing values represent a completeness problem: orders that were placed but for which no shipment date was recorded.
+Click on the Shipment worksheet.
+Examine the columns, which include ShipmentID, SalesOrderID, ShipmentDate, WarehouseID, FreightCost, BillableFreightAmount, and Status.
+Use the filter dropdown on the TrackingNumber column to look for blank cells.
+Count the number of shipment records that have no TrackingNumber value.
+These missing values represent a completeness problem: shipments that were created but for which no TrackingNumber was recorded.
 Record the count.

-[Figure 2.5: Screenshot of the Northwind Orders table in Excel with the ShippedDate column filtered to show blank cells.
-An annotation highlights the missing values and identifies this as a completeness problem.]
+Screenshot of the Charles River Shipment worksheet in Excel with the TrackingNumber column filtered to show blank cells.
+An annotation highlights the missing values and identifies this as a completeness problem.

-[Figure 2.6: Screenshot showing a helper column added to the Northwind Orders table that flags records where ShippedDate precedes OrderDate.
-The formula is visible in the formula bar, and the annotation identifies this as an accuracy check.]
+[Figure 2.6: Screenshot showing the Charles River Shipment worksheet with helper columns that retrieve the OrderDate from SalesOrder and flag records where ShipmentDate precedes OrderDate.
+The XLOOKUP formula is visible in the formula bar, and the annotation identifies this as an accuracy check.]

 Step 7.
-Click on the Products worksheet.
-Examine the UnitPrice column.
-Sort by UnitPrice from smallest to largest.
-Check whether any products have a unit price of zero, which could indicate a missing value recorded as zero rather than left blank.
-Also check the UnitsInStock column for any negative values, which would be physically impossible and would represent an accuracy problem.
+Click on the Item worksheet.
+Examine the StandardCost and ListPrice columns.
+Sort by ListPrice from smallest to largest.
+Check whether any items have a ListPrice of zero, which could indicate a missing value recorded as zero rather than left blank.
+Also compare StandardCost to ListPrice and identify any items where the ListPrice is less than the StandardCost, which would imply a negative margin and warrants investigation.

 Checkpoint.
-At this point, you should have identified at least three specific data quality problems in the Northwind dataset: missing ShippedDate values (completeness), potential inconsistencies in company names or regional data (consistency), and at least one instance worth investigating further in the date sequence or freight amounts (accuracy).
+At this point, you should have identified at least three specific data quality problems in the Charles River O2C tables: missing ShipmentDate values in the Shipment table (completeness), potential inconsistencies in customer names in the Customer table (consistency), and at least one finding worth investigating further in the date sequence or freight amounts (accuracy).
 You should have a written list of findings, noting the table, the column, the type of problem, and the number of affected records.
 This list is a simple version of the data quality assessment that auditors perform at the start of every analytics engagement.

-2.11 Guided Tutorial 2.2: Examining ERPNext General Ledger Data for Completeness and Consistency
+2.10 Guided Tutorial 2.2: Examining the Charles River Accounting Core for Completeness and Consistency

 Context and objective.
-In this tutorial, you will examine the ERPNext dataset to assess whether the general ledger entries and chart of accounts are complete and consistent.
-This is a more accounting-specific data quality assessment than the Northwind tutorial, because it involves checking whether the accounting records themselves are internally coherent.
+In this tutorial, you will examine the Charles River Accounting Core tables to assess whether the general ledger entries and chart of accounts are complete and consistent.
+This is a more accounting-specific data quality assessment than the O2C tutorial, because it involves checking whether the accounting records themselves are internally coherent.
 The skills practiced here connect directly to the audit procedures you will learn in Chapter 8 and Chapter 12.

 Prerequisites.
-You need Microsoft Excel installed on your computer, access to the ERPNext.xlsx file, and completion of Tutorial 2.1.
+You need Microsoft Excel installed on your computer, access to the CharlesRiver.xlsx file, and completion of Tutorial 2.1.

 Step-by-step instructions.

 Step 2.
 Check the chart of accounts for completeness.
-Every account type should be represented.
-Sort or filter the account type column and verify that the chart includes accounts classified as assets, liabilities, equity, income, and expenses.
+Every major account type should be represented.
+Sort or filter the AccountType column and verify that the chart includes accounts classified as Asset, Liability, Equity, Revenue, and Expense.
 If any major category is missing, that is a completeness problem.
 Record your findings.

 Step 4.
 Check the general ledger for a fundamental accounting consistency requirement: for every transaction, total debits should equal total credits.
 To test this at the aggregate level, use the SUM function to calculate the total of the Debit column and the total of the Credit column.
 The two totals should be equal, or very nearly so (small differences may arise from rounding).
 If there is a significant difference, that indicates a serious consistency problem in the ledger.

-[Figure 2.7: Screenshot of the ERPNext GLEntry worksheet with SUM formulas calculating total debits and total credits at the bottom of the respective columns.
+[Figure 2.7: Screenshot of the Charles River GLEntry worksheet with SUM formulas calculating total debits and total credits at the bottom of the respective columns.
 An annotation highlights the comparison and explains that equal totals confirm the basic debit-equals-credit consistency of the ledger.]

 Step 6.
 Examine the PostingDate column in the GLEntry worksheet.
 Sort by posting date and check the date range.
 Note the earliest and latest dates.
-Check whether there are any gaps in the sequence of months, which could indicate missing periods.
+Use the FiscalYear and FiscalPeriod columns to check whether entries are present for every period within the fiscal year.
+If any fiscal period has an unusually low number of entries compared to other periods, that could indicate missing transactions.
 Also check whether any entries have dates that fall outside the expected fiscal year, which would be an accuracy concern.

 Step 7.
 Examine the Debit and Credit columns for missing or unusual values.
 Filter for rows where both the Debit and Credit fields are zero or blank.
 An entry with no debit and no credit amount serves no accounting purpose and may indicate a data entry error or a system artifact.
 Record the count of such entries if any exist.

 Checkpoint.
-At this point, you should have assessed the ERPNext data against three quality dimensions: completeness (all account types present in the chart of accounts, no gaps in the posting date range), consistency (debits equal credits in the aggregate, all GL accounts exist in the chart of accounts), and accuracy (no entries outside the expected date range, no zero-amount entries without explanation).
-Your findings should be documented in a brief written list that identifies each test performed, the result, and any issues discovered.
+At this point, you should have assessed the Charles River Accounting Core against three quality dimensions: completeness (all account types present in the chart of accounts, no gaps in fiscal periods, all expected source document types represented in GLEntry), consistency (debits equal credits in the aggregate, all GL account references exist in the chart of accounts), and accuracy (no entries outside the expected date range, no zero-amount entries without explanation).
+Your findings should be documented in a brief written summary that identifies each test performed, the result, and any issues discovered.
 This exercise previews the audit analytics work you will perform in Chapters 8 and 12, where you will use SQL to automate these same tests across the entire population.

 This chapter has provided the vocabulary and the framework you need to think critically about accounting data before you begin analyzing it.
 You can now distinguish between quantitative and qualitative data, between structured and unstructured data, and between data that is tidy and data that needs restructuring.
 You know the primary sources of accounting data and the four dimensions against which data quality is measured.
-You have practiced inspecting two of the textbook datasets for specific quality problems and documenting your findings.
+You understand how the Charles River table groups map to real-world data environments and how the process-to-ledger traceability in GLEntry connects operational activity to the posted ledger.
+You have practiced inspecting the O2C and Accounting Core tables for specific quality problems and documenting your findings.

 In the next chapter, you will build on this foundation by studying how accounting data is organized within relational databases.
 Chapter 3 introduces the concepts of tables, keys, and relationships that make it possible to connect data across different parts of an accounting system.
 Understanding these structures will prepare you for the SQL chapters in Part III and for the data modeling work you will do in Power BI in Part IV.